Majority bonus system

 A simple bonus system (left) is also called a fusion type of mixed system.
 It mixes the FPTP and PR formulas in the same district and tier.
 A majority jackpot (right) is a supermixed system with a conditional and compensatory element as well.

-A majority bonus system (MBS, also called a minority-friendly majoritarian system) is a mixed-member, partly-proportional electoral system that gives extra seats in a legislature to the party with a plurality or majority of seats.
+A majority bonus system (MBS), also called a minority-friendly majoritarian system, is a mixed-member and partly-proportional electoral system that gives extra seats in a legislature to the party with a plurality or majority of seats.
 Typically, this is done with the aim of providing government stability, particularly in parliamentary systems.

-The size of the majority bonus can vary substantially, is usually a fixed number of seats, and may be conditional on the number of votes for each party.
-However, a relatively small majority bonus (such as in the reinforced proportionality system of Greece) may not always guarantee that a single party can form a government.
+The size of the majority bonus can vary substantially, is usually a fixed number of seats, and may be conditional on the number of votes for each party; however, a relatively small majority bonus (such as in the reinforced proportionality system of Greece) may not always guarantee that a single party can form a government.
 At the same time, as the majority bonus is allocated in a non-compensatory manner, if the majority bonus is as high as 50%, and the largest party which has 50% of the popular vote receives it, this party may win as many as 75% of all seats available.
 This differentiates it from the similar majority jackpot system.

-It is currently used in Greece (Note: A bill abolishing the majority bonus in favor of proportional representation was introduced by the Syriza-led coalition government in 2016, but did not take effect until the second election after it was passed, i.e. that of May 2023.
-This change was undone in 2020 by the incumbent New Democracy government (albeit with a slight modification of the original system), so the majority bonus was restored as of the June 2023 election.) and on a local level in Italy and France.
-In Argentina, it is used in the Chamber of Deputies of Santa Fe, Chubut, and Entre Ríos.
+At a national level, It is used in Greece, (Note: A bill abolishing the majority bonus in favor of proportional representation was introduced by the Syriza-led coalition government in 2016 but did not take effect until the second election after it was passed, so until the May 2023 Greek legislative election.
+This change was undone in 2020 by the New Democracy incumbent government (albeit with a slight modification of the original system), so the majority bonus was restored as of the June 2023 Greek legislative election.) and on a local level is used in Italy and France.
+In Argentina, it is used in the Chamber of Deputies in Santa Fe, Chubut, and Entre Ríos.